What we know about how the coronavirus started, and why it matters

 Pangolins, an endangered animal that has been described as a cross between an anteater and an armadillo, and cats, are considered some of the other possible intermediate animals.

-Modern human life has led to a rise in the number of disease that spread zoonotically between animals and humans.
+Modern human life has led to a rise in the number of diseases that spread zoonotically between animals and humans.
 But there are also major implications for scientific research and international trade if theories related to a laboratory leak or cold-food chains could be confirmed.